 Choosing the Container

 Instead of convention round pots, choose a rectangular container that is long and narrow.
 As Philodendron Gloriosum is a creeper, it’ll run along with the container and will have enough space to crawl in such a container.
-In the convention container, the plant stops rooting once it falls over the rim of the pot and the foliage will starts to grow small.
-If you plant it in a round pot make sure to go for a container with large width.
+In the conventional pot, the plant stops rooting once it falls over the rim of the pot and the foliage will starts to grow small.
+If you plant it in a round pot make sure to go for a large pot.
 Ensure that container has drainage holes at the bottom of the pot to get rid of excess water!

 Bright indirect light is ideal for growing Philodendron Gloriosum, so choose the spot accordingly.
 There is ample bright indirect light for the plant when you place it on the windowsill.
 Other areas include patio, balcony, and even staircases as long as the plant is protected from direct sunlight.
 Too much direct sun can cause yellowing leaves.